Tomasz0720/Tomasz0720/README.md

 Hi, I'm Tomasz 👋
 =======================

-I'm a third year computer science student at Ontario Tech University.
+I'm a third year Computer Science student at Ontario Tech University, pursuing a minor in Mathematics and a specialization in Data Science.

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [tomaszapuzio@gmail.com](mailto:tomaszapuzio@gmail.com)